Azure-Samples/communication-services-dotnet-quickstarts/IncomingCallMediaStreaming/Readme.md

 2. git clone https://github.com/Azure-Samples/Communication-Services-dotnet-quickstarts.git.

 ### Locally running the media streaming WebSocket app
-1. Go to IncomingCallMediaStreaming folder and open `IncomingCallMediaStreaming.sln` solution in Visual Studio Run the WebSocketListener project, copy the ngrok URl for "MediaStreamingTransportURI" configuration.
+1. Go to IncomingCallMediaStreaming folder and open `IncomingCallMediaStreaming.sln` solution in Visual Studio.
+2. Select and run the `WebSocketListener` project, an application for listening media stream on websocket.
+3. Used the ngrok URl, get from `WebSocketListener` app, as a websocket URL needed for `MediaStreamingTransportURI` configuration.

-### Locally deploying the Incoming call media streaming app
+### Publish  the Incoming call media streaming to Azure WebApp

-1. Go to IncomingCallMediaStreaming folder and open `IncomingCallMediaStreaming.sln` solution in Visual Studio
-2. Open the appsetting.json file to configure the following settings

-	- ResourceConnectionString: Azure Communication Service resource's connection string.
-	- AppCallBackUri: URI of the deployed app service
-	- SecretValue: Query string for callback URL
-	- MediaStreamingTransportURI: websocket URL in format "wss://{ngrok-URL of media streaming WebSocket sample}"

-3. Run `IncomingCallMediaStreaming` project.
-4. Use postman or any debugging tool and open url - https://localhost:5001

-### Publish to Azure

 1. Right click the `IncomingCallMediaStreaming` project and select Publish.
-2. Create a new publish profile and select your app name, Azure subscription, resource group and etc.
+2. Create a new publish profile and select your app name, Azure subscription, resource group etc. (choose any unique name, as this URL needed for `AppCallBackUri` configuration settings)
 3. After publishing, add the following configurations on azure portal (under app service's configuration section).

 	- ResourceConnectionString: Azure Communication Service resource's connection string.
 	- AppCallBackUri: URI of the deployed app service.
 	- SecretValue: Query string for callback URL.
-	- MediaStreamingTransportURI: websocket URL in format "wss://{ngrok-URL}"
+	- MediaStreamingTransportURI: websocket URL got from `WebSocketListener`, format "wss://{ngrok-URL}",(Notice the url, it should wss:// and not https://)

 ### Create Webhook for incoming call event
 1. Configure webhook from ACS events tab for incoming call event.